- These high school theater kids put on a totally awesome ‘Alien’ play Today 3:59 PM

 - Astrology app Co-Star’s bizarre push notifications are now a meme Friday 12:18 PM

 These movies are worth sitting through a couple of commercials for.

 Crackle has carved out a solid niche in the world of streaming services.
 It won’t be overtaking Netflix, Hulu, or Amazon anytime soon, but it’s still worth your time—especially if you’re on a budget.
 Crackle movies change monthly, so flicks are constantly rotating in and out.
 That means there’s always something to fresh to watch, even if it won’t stick around for long.

 The best part about Crackle movies is that they’re free.
 The only catch is that there are commercial breaks, but hey, those interruptions don’t have to be a bad thing.
 You can run to the bathroom or grab a snack.
 Make the breaks work for you.
-Here are our picks for the best free movies on Crackle for January 2019.
+Here are our picks for the best free movies on Crackle for March 2019.
 Watch ’em while you can.

-The best movies on Crackle in January 2019
+The best movies on Crackle in March 2019

 1) Devil in a Blue Dress

 The great Walter Mosley novel gets a worthy big-screen adaptation courtesy of writer-director Carl Franklin.
 Denzel Washington is note-perfect as Easy Rawlins, a World War ll vet turned private investigator.
 The story is set in the ‘50s, and the film captures the era well.
 Noir fans will feel at home roaming the streets with Easy.
 The film features observational social commentary that elevates it above typical genre fare.